Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 Table of Contents

-Indeed marriage in the Indian context is not restricted to legal aspects of a union between two persons but has meaning more of cultural and social aspects where not only two individuals but two families are involved.
-Marriage is a vital social bond guided by religious and legal standards thereby making it a holy getaway.
+Indeed, marriage in the Indian context is not restricted to legal aspects of a union between two persons but has more meaning in cultural and social aspects, where not only two individuals but two families are involved.
+Marriage is a vital social bond guided by religious and legal standards, thereby making it a holy getaway.
 However, indeed, the notion of remarriage with no divorce from the previous spouse creates legal and ethical difficulties.
-This article discusses second marriage without divorce under Indian law.
+This article discusses a second marriage without divorce under Indian law.
 It focuses on the legal aspects of bigamy, the legal outcome of a second marriage, and the protection conferred under the law to each of the partners.

 The Cultural and Legal Significance of Marriage in India